 Therefore, a non-deliverable forward (NDF) is a two-party currency derivatives contract to exchange cash flows between the NDF and prevailing spot rates.
 One party will pay the other the difference resulting from this exchange.

-The largest NDF markets are in the Chinese yuan, Indian rupee, South Korean won, Taiwan dollar, and Brazilian real.
+The largest NDF markets are the Chinese yuan, Indian rupee, South Korean won, Taiwan dollar, and Brazilian real.

 Other popular markets are Chilean peso, Columbian peso, Indonesian rupiah, Malaysian ringgit, Philippine peso, and New Taiwan dollar.

 NDFs, which are traded over the counter (OTC), function like forward contracts for non-convertible currencies, allowing traders to hedge exposure to markets in which they are unable to trade directly in the underlying physical currency.

 Rather than delivering in the underlying pair of currencies, the contract is settled by making a net payment in a convertible currency, proportional to the difference between the agreed forward exchange rate and the subsequently realized spot-fixing.

 This fixing is a standard market rate set on the fixing date, which in the case of most currencies is two days before the forward value date.

 The basis of the fixing varies from currency to currency but can be either an official exchange rate set by the country’s central bank or other authority or an average of interbank prices at a specified time.

 NDFs are distinct from deliverable forwards in that they trade outside the direct jurisdiction of the authorities of the corresponding currencies and their pricing need not be constrained by domestic interest rates.